benrandom/binance_btc_conv/README.md

 **Contributing:**

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any suggestions, bug reports, or feature requests, please open an issue or send an E-Mail to ben.random0@proton.me.

 ---